armbian/documentation/docs/Developer-Guide_User-Configurations.md

 ## User provided configuration

 A configuration file named `userpatches/config-<something>.conf.sh` (`.conf` also allowed) is a bash script that is sourced during the build if `./compile.sh something` is issued.
 All parameters which normally are passed via command line can be used (`PARAM1=value1` `PARAM2=value`) by using the same syntax, one separate line per `PARAM`.
-Command-line parameters still can override what is the config file.
+Command-line parameters still can override what is in the config file.
 More advanced use cases can use conditionals, define functions to implement hooks, source other/common config files, etc. A few, quite complex, examples can be found [here](https://github.com/lanefu/armbian-userpatches-example-indiedroid-nova).

 ## Legacy user provided configuration (deprecated, support for this will be removed at some point)